Preface

 Scientists speak mainly in terms of a food web, not a hierarchical food chain.

-An study published in the Proceedings of the National Academy of Scientists examined trophic levels, which are used to describe the composition of food consumed, to determine that humans “cannot be considered apex predators.”
-2013 Study, PNAS.10
+A study published in the Proceedings of the National Academy of Scientists examined trophic levels, which are used to describe the composition of food consumed, to determine that humans “cannot be considered apex predators” (2013, PNAS).10

 It’s not logical to use other’s circumstances to justify our actions under different circumstances.